jsuereth/sauerkraut/README.md

 Benchmarking is still being built-out, and is pending the final design on Choice/Sum-Types within the Format/Shape layer.

-Here are some early/priliminary numbers:
+Here are some early/priliminary numbers, found by running ` benchmarks/jmh:run -rf csv`:

 ```
 [info] Benchmark                                                                Mode  Cnt     Score   Error  Units